 - My father is an architect.
 As I grew up he beat into my head the rule that a building is only as stable as its foundations.
 A structure that isn't solidly based will shift and ultimately collapse, which brings me to my Noah's Ark problem.
-How can I take seriously a Torah full of fairy stories even if they are dignified by such an august term as myth?
-It was late on Sabbath afternoon and we had been talking about that morning's Torah portion.
+How can I take seriously a Scripture full of fairy stories even if they are dignified by such an august term as myth?
+It was Saturday afternoon and we had been talking about that morning's Torah portion.

-Israelite redo of a classic Asian epic.
-If I remember correctly, in the original version the gods opened the flood gates because the noise of the city disturbed their siesta and the hero was saved because he is a favorite of a goddess; while in Genesis God decided to destroy mankind because of the world's wickedness and Noah is saved because he is a good man.
-I was impressed by the way the Israelites turned a conventional flood story into a vehicle for morality, Judaism's special message; that we were not playthings of the gods but servants of a dependable master.
+- I was in a Eible class that you led last year.
+You mentioned that the Noah story is an Israelite version of a classic Asian epic.
+I was impressed by the way the Israelites turned the familiar flood story into a morality piece.
+If I remember correctly, in the original version the gods opened the flood gates because the noise of the city disturbed their siests and the hero was saved because he is a favorite of one of the goddesses; while in Genesis God decides to destroy mankind because of the world's wickedness and Noah is saved because he is a good man.
+You helped me see the special message in the Torah myth; that we were not playthings of the gods but servants of a dependable master, that the conceptual change which results for a perspective which insists that God need not be feared leads to new and liberating religious perspectives.
 I no longer look on the Noah story as a fairy story, but I was unsettled by your casual statement that the Noah chapters represent an amalgam of two distinct traditions.
 If I remember correctly, in one version the animals come two by two, in the other by sevens.
-How can I take seriously a Torah which contains inconsistent, even contradictory, materials?
-Certainly, an inconsistent tradition can't claim to be revelation.

-- There are not only two Noah stories but two creation myths and even two versions of the Ten Commandments.
+How can I take seriously a tradition based on a Torah which contains inconsistent, even contradictory, materials?
+Certainly, an inconsistent tradition can't claim to be revelation. two creation myths and even two versions of the Ten Commandments.

-The ancients didn't edit sacred literature for consistency.
+The Torah contains any number of inconsistencies because the ancients didn't edit material with the same rigor as we do.
 If there were two old and venerated creation myths, they were simply placed side by side.

-- You haven't addressed my question.
+- But that fact doesn't answer the question.

 Your problem is a perceptual one.
-You have literally identified the Torah's text with

-God's Word in much the same way some people say nature is God when what they mean is that God is the creative force behind or within all that is.
-The text is not God's word so much as the creative force within that text.
-Just as God's glory is refracted through nature, but lies beyond and behind as well as within the natural order, so God's words lie beyond and behind the text as well as within.
+You have literally identified the Tcrah's text with God's Word in much the same way pantheists say nature is God when what they mean is that God is the creative force behind or within all that is.
+The Torah is not the text God dictated to Moses for transcription in its present form.
+It is the creative force within that text.
 To use a rabbinic metaphor, the received text is simply the outer garment of God's Word.
+We touch the mystery of revelation when we uncover the Torah's deep wisdom.